networkearth/buggy/README.md

-# ewa-buggy-api
+# buggy
-API for moving Earthwise Aware Buggy records to iNaturalist
+Application for moving Earthwise Aware Buggy records to iNaturalist

 ## Building the App
 To build the app you'll need deployer credentials in your `~/.aws/credentials` file under the profile `deployer`.
 You'll need to build things out in a specific order: